 Mariam hails from Houston, Texas, although one could argue that her true roots are the streets of Bombay / the Swiss Alps / any sunflower field where she inevitably starred in a Bollywood film in her past life.
 Mariam graduated from Georgetown University in 2015 and majored in Economics and Psychology.
 At Georgetown, she founded Bindaas, a Bollywood dance group and served as President of the South Asian Society.
 She currently works in marketing at Undertone in New York and in her free time, she enjoys choreographing and pretending to be a Bollywood star.

 Divya was born and raised in Edison, New Jersey.
 It's no surprise that South Asian culture has played an integral part in her life.
-Trained in Odissi and Bollywood, she danced her way through The College of New Jersey as both, a member and manager of the fusion dance team, TCNJ Saathiya.
+Trained in Odissi and Bollywood, she danced her way through The College of New Jersey as both a member and manager of the fusion dance team, TCNJ Saathiya.
 After studying Sociology at TCNJ, she went on to pursue her MPH in Health Policy and Management at Columbia University Mailman School of Public Health.
-She is currently an Administrative Fellow at RWJ Barnabas - Jersey City Medical Center.
-When she's not working or dancing, she's mostly likely with her large and insane family, watching Friends reruns, or plotting ways to casually bump into Aziz Ansari for their inevitable meet-cute.
+She currently works in hospital operations at NYU Langone.
+When she's not working or dancing, she's mostly likely with her large and insane family, napping, or watching Friends reruns.

 Zeena grew up in Stamford, Connecticut.
 She has always had a passion for dance and cultivated her knowledge of many different forms while growing up, including jazz, tap, ballet and Bollywood.
 She was primarily trained in Kathak for 15 years, performing at a semi-professional level and was featured on News12 Connecticut’s segment “Our Lives”.
 Throughout college at New York University’s Stern School of Business, Zeena has continued with this South Asian art form, while also learning salsa and ballroom dancing.
 She is currently a private equity professional at Apax Partners.You’ll now frequently find her at a salsa club in New York City, trying out a new dance routine.
 Her free time usually involves reading up on the latest discoveries in astronomy, and searching for the best cocktail NYC has to offer.